 - In a large bowl add the black eye peas and water.
 Rub the black eye peas in between your hands to release any loose shells, shells will rise to the top, with a slotted spoon remove shells and drain black eye peas.

 - Add the black eye peas, onion, bell pepper, celery, garlic, kosher salt, black pepper, cayenne, cumin, and thyme leaves to a food processor, blitz on high for 1 minute.
-While the food processor is running slowly drizzle in 1 cup of grape seed oil.
+While the food processor is running slowly drizzle in 1 cup of avocado oil.
 Taste and adjust seasoning.
 Transfer to a bowl, cover with plastic wrap and place in the refrigerator for 20 minutes.

-- While fritters are in the refrigerator, turn on the heat to medium high in a 4-quart sauce pot add grape seed oil, squeeze whole tomatoes with hands and add to the pot, cook for 2 minutes.
+- While fritters are in the refrigerator, turn on the heat to medium high in a 4-quart sauce pot add avocado oil, squeeze whole tomatoes with hands and add to the pot, cook for 2 minutes.
 Add the garlic and scotch bonnet, stir a few times, add the lime juice, kosher salt, black pepper, garlic powder and water.
 Bring to a boil, then reduce to low and simmer for 20 minutes, stirring occasionally.
 Add to a food blender and pulse 3-5 times, until sauce is smooth.
 Taste and adjust seasoning and stir in cilantro.

-- Preheat oven, turn on the heat to medium-high in a large skillet add the grape seed oil and bring to 375 degrees, remove fritter batter from the refrigerator.
+- Preheat oven, turn on the heat to medium-high in a large skillet add the canola oil and bring to 375 degrees, remove fritter batter from the refrigerator.
 Using a cookie scoop or tablespoon, scoop fritters into oil and fry for 3 minutes, 1 minute and 30 seconds, each side or until golden brown.
 Transfer fritters to a paper towel lined baking sheet and keep warm in oven until finished frying remaining fritters.

 - Serve black eye pea fritters on a platter with spicy tomato sauce on the side.